Alkotikotik/BallsSim/README.md

 3. Replace the template’s `main.cpp` with this project’s `main.cpp`
 4. Build and run — the simulation should start immediately

+Or you can download raylib, create new project with it and copy paste main.cpp

-> ⚠️ Due to local configuration differences, this is currently the most reliable way to run the project
+> ⚠️ Due to local configuration issues, this is currently the most reliable way to run the project

 ---